OpenIndiana/oi-userland/components/runtime/openjdk-22/patches/README-zero.txt

 Adds the src/hotspot/os_cpu/solaris_zero directory and contents

-These are current and tested for a successful build (not necessarily fully working) as of jdk 22+8.
-They don't provide a proper zero port, as they still have x86 assembler that needs to be removed.
+These are current and tested for a successful build (not necessarily fully working) as of jdk 22+22.
+They don't provide a proper zero port, as they still have assembler that needs to be removed.
 But this provides a starting point.

+There's a warning:

+OpenJDK 64-Bit Zero VM warning: Unsupported locking mode for this CPU.

+which you can gt around by passing -XX:LockingMode=0 or -XX:LockingMode=1

 The two patches above are now applied by default, so we at least catch any source incompatibilities early.